fivexl/website/content/blog/container-hardening-guide/index.md

 1.  **Rebuild images regularly.** It is advisable to rebuild and redeploy apps regularly, even if there are no changes to the source code, to ensure you have the latest security updates for system packages and app dependencies/libraries.

 2.  **Sign images in CI and do not allow running unsigned ones**.
 Enforce the use of verified images to prevent attackers from running arbitrary images on your system.
+Read how to use AWS Signer [here](https://aws.amazon.com/blogs/security/best-practices-to-help-secure-your-container-image-build-pipeline-by-using-aws-signer/).

 3.  **Replicate images to another region** so you have a backup in case of an outage.
 Instead of quickly building an app in another region, it's best to reuse the existing one with different flags.